ariel-logos/ElfyLab/_posts/2024-1-8-white-magic.md

 <ul>
 <li><b>Case A: </b> a pixel with a dark color.</li>
 <li><b>Case B: </b> a pixel with a lighter color.</li>
-<li><b>Case C: </b> anoter pixel with a lighter color but visually different than B.</li>
+<li><b>Case C: </b> another pixel with a lighter color but visually different than B.</li>
 </ul>
 As many of the effects in the preset stack up additively and are often thresholded by their lightness, darker pixels such as A are barely affected and therefore tend to preserve their "identity" when compared to other darker pixels.
-In the case of B and C however, because of the stacking, they end up being pushed towards the color white (i.e. maximum R,G,B) with the result that the entire gamma of lighter colors are "flatten" in a smaller range of possible colors all very close to white.
+In the case of B and C however, because of the stacking, they end up being pushed towards the color white (i.e. maximum R,G,B) with the result that the entire gamma of lighter colors are "flattened" in a smaller range of possible colors all very close to white.
 <div class="custom-image-container-centered">
 	<img src="/ElfyLab/img/posts/pixels.png" style="max-height: 300px;"/>
 </div>